KM-RoBoTa/XiaoIMU/README.md

 You need to create an instance of the ```IMU``` class, which automatically opens the port, creates a thread and starts continuously reading the incoming data. <br />
 That data can be fetched by the main thread using the ```IMU::getValues()``` method.

 The acceleration values are in [m/s²], while the angular velocities in [deg/s].
-You can find the drawing of the IMU's axes in the top folder of this repository.

 **Speed notes** <br />
 The code is very quick, however the data sending is very slow (a packet received every 7ms). <br />